thinkpad20/pico/README.md

 The easy way to look at it is to find the first unresolved variable and replace it with `1`, and see what we have. `foo` has no unresolved variables, and neither does `bar`, but `buzz` does: `i`.
 Resolving `i` resolves `buzz`, leaving `bar` as `baz(1) + derp(j)`.
 Since `foo` resolves simply to `bar`, `foo' = bar = baz(1) + derp(j)`.

+### New Functions through Function Combination

-Notice another implication of this: just as we can provide arguments to create new functions, we can add arguments or other functions and create new functions.
+Just as we can provide arguments to create new functions, we can add expressions to a function or combine it with other functions and create new functions.

 ```
 foo = a + b <-- foo is a function of two variables